Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

 distributed around 0; (3) residuals should be nearly normally distributed, centered at 0; (4) residuals should have constant variance.

+First, we can assume that the observations (fight songs) are independent because college fight songs are unique to every team and written by different authors.

-First, we will check for the independence of observations by plotting the residuals in the order of data collection:
+Next, we will check for the independence of observations by plotting the residuals in the order of data collection:

 ``` r
 m_full_aug <- augment(m_full)